telerik/xaml-docs/controls/radrichtextbox/import-export/Docx/docxformatprovider.md

     byte[] output = provider.Export(document);
 {{endregion}}

-The resulting documents can be opened in any application that supports docx documents.
+The resulting documents can be opened in any application that supports DOCX documents.

 ## See Also